syeo66/voidweaver/docs/HTTP2.md

 Voidweaver implements HTTP/2 support for improved performance when streaming from Subsonic-compatible servers.
 The implementation uses the `http_plus` package which provides a drop-in replacement for the standard HTTP package with native HTTP/2 capabilities.

+**Security Note**: HTTP/2 works seamlessly with the app's mandatory HTTPS enforcement, providing both security and performance benefits.
+All connections use encrypted TLS with HTTP/2 protocol negotiation.

 ## Technical Implementation

 ### Package Selection